Crozzers/screen_brightness_control/README.md

 print(monitor.model_name)
 > 'GL2450HM'
 ```

+### The serial number of my monitor/display is not what the program says it is (Windows)
+**Why this happens:**
+I do not know how to get a monitor's serial number using VCP and WMI.
+If you know and want to contribute then feel free to [raise an issue](https://github.com/Crozzers/screen_brightness_control/issues), [raise a pull request](https://github.com/Crozzers/screen_brightness_control/pulls) or to email me [captaincrozzers@gmail.com](mailto:captaincrozzers@gmail.com).
+The "serial" reported by this library is a unique identifier that Windows gives each display that I could reliably extract using both VCP and WMI.
+I decided that, for what I needed it for, it was good enough.

 ### When I call `get_brightness()` the returned value isn't what I set it to (Windows)
 Not all monitors can set the brightness for every value between 0 and 100.
 Most of them have a number of 'levels' that they can set them to.